Basically, neighborhood churches are real churches that meet in homes, shops or just about anywhere else other than a traditional church facility.

 We are not promoting house churches per se, though we believe the home is a wonderful place to meet.
 The home communicates best what many Christians sincerely want the church to be: a family of families (which includes singles and others who don’t fit the traditional description of “family” (For more on this, see “Family of Families”).

-But, more accurately, what we’re trying to get to is simplicity.
-We believe doing church in America has become too complex.
+But, more accurately, what we’re trying to get to is the simplicity of the original design.
+We believe “doing” church in America has become too complex.
 We believe the more complex our churches get with facilities and programs, the harder it is to be the thriving, authentic community we were meant to be.
 And, the easier it becomes for Christians to be disconnected from vital, authentic relationships.

 Please hear us: We’re not legalistic about this.
 We certainly believe God has and still does use all the different forms of church to accomplish His purposes—whether they’re simple or complex.